MarcSerraPeralta/ThinkPadX1-dotfiles/README.md

 ```
 with `/home/marc/` substituted for your home path.
 This means that the battery-notification script will run every 3 minutes.
-The reason for not using `$HOME` is that cron may not have all the environment variables loaded up.
+The reason for not using `$HOME` is that cron does not have all the environment variables loaded up.
+For this reason, you must also check the `battery_notifications` script and update any environment variables present there.

 # Choice explanation